vocdoni/docs/docs/design/entities-reputation-mechanisms.md

 There are two main mechanisms that the user can use to find a specific entity.

-1. Deep links: Through an entity media account (website, twitter...) it finds its reference to the entity resolver.
+1. Deep linking: On a website or social account of the Entity, a link can be used to drive users to the right Resolver + Entity on the mobile app.
-2. Entities browsing: Within the app entities can point to other entities, the user can browse and find the ones she is looking for.
-In this case, we should provide proper filtering and searching tools.
+2. Entities browsing: Within the app, entities can point to other entities.
+The user can browse and find the ones she is looking for.
+In this case, we should provide propper filtering and searching tools.

 ### User choice

-In the end, the choice to decide the trustworthiness of an entity is the user.
+In the end, evaluating the trustworthiness of an entity is up to the user.

-The job of the app and the underlining system is to provide enough information for the user to make an informed decision.
+The mission of the platform is to provide enough information for him/her to make an informed decision.

 ### Alternative reputation mechanisms